tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{!RFC5705}} defines keying material exporters for TLS in terms of the TLS PRF.
 This document replaces the PRF with HKDF, thus requiring a new construction.
-The exporter interface remains the same, however the value is computed as:
+The exporter interface remains the same.
+If context is provided, the value is computed as:

-    HKDF-Expand-Label(exporter_secret,
-                      label, context_value, key_length)
+    HKDF-Expand-Label(exporter_secret, label, context_value, key_length)

+If no context is provided, the value is computed as:

+    HKDF-Expand-Label(exporter_secret, label, "", key_length)

+Note that providing no context computes the same value as providing an empty context.
+As of this document's publication, no allocated exported label is used with both modes.
+Future specifications MUST NOT provide an empty context and no context with the same label and SHOULD provide a context in all exporter computations.

 #  Compliance Requirements